All Episodes

 And what you saw was prosperity that was not only helping New York and not only lowering the murder rates in New York, but lowering murder rates throughout the whole country.

-He could have helped rebuild black families.
+Reverend, another thing Obama could have done, he could have helped rebuild black families.

 They don't have their fathers and mothers there to guide them in the right way to go.

-They feel helpless in life, they are angry, and so they've been told that the white man is their problem that white people are discriminating against them, and they are taking that anger out on white Americans when it really starts in the homes.
+And they are taking that anger out on white Americans when it really starts in the homes.

-Barack Obama is married, he has two daughters, and he's there for his family.
+And he's there for his family.

-The number one thing that should have been a part of his agenda is rebuilding the families, encouraging black men and black women to get back together and raise their children in the right way to go, then they would be better off in life.
+The number one thing that should have been a part of his agenda is rebuilding the families, encouraging black men and black women to get back together and raise their children in the right way to go.

-But the primary issues that we got to give these boys and girls fathers and mothers to guide them because that anger started there and then the race hustlers tell them that it's a white man.
+But the primary issue is that we got to give these boys and girls fathers and mothers to guide them because that anger start there.

 This is insane.

-It's not the cops' fault, it is the family fault.
+It's not the cops' fault.

 I gotta leave it here.

-I will tell you this that if we care about these young men and women that are getting killed every day, we better do something fast.
+I will tell you this: that if we care about these young men and women that are getting killed every day, we better do something fast.

 Anyway, thank you both.

-Happy New Year to uh both of you.
+Happy New Year to both of you.

 Why are they politicizing the Russian hacking?

-Which by the way, Podesta's emails, DNC, it wasn't a government agency.
+Which, by the way, Podesta's emails, DNC, it wasn't a government agency.

-Governments regularly lie, propagandize, manipulate the minds of their citizens.
+Do governments regularly lie, propagandize, manipulate the minds of their citizens.

 Yes.